The main reason to cleave is to ensure that you always maintain 25 stacks of as this increases your Condition Damage.

 Use Longbow for the second island as most likely you will be placed on a button.
 Using in is ideal.
 You can use to help blast Might in your field to help boost your DPS classes while they are killing the central shard.

-Find out from the Support Chronomancer if you are keeping Xera in the middle during the first phase.
+Find out from the Power Boon Chronomancer if you are keeping Xera in the middle during the first phase.
 If you are, then you can just place your banners there.
 If you are moving Xera try to place your banners between the middle and the location to which you will move her.

 The same applies to the second phase, after 50%.
 Find out where you will be moving Xera and place your banners between the two tanking positions.